Enable SSO Login with Google Accounts using OpenID Connect

 Requirements: CloudSSO

-This article details how to enable users to login to your web application using their Google account.
-The sections below show how to configure a web Relying Party to use Google Identity for SSO, and how to configure the OIDC component from CloudSSO for use in your web application to authenticate users.
+This article details how to enable users to login to your application using their Google account.
+The sections below show how to configure your application as a Relying Party to use Google Identity for SSO, and how to configure the OIDCWeb or OIDCDesktop components from the CloudSSO toolkit for use within your application to authenticate users.

 OpenID Connect (OIDC) is an extension of the OAuth 2.0 protocol designed to simplify user authentication through OpenID Providers, such as Google Identity.
 By building on OAuth 2.0, OIDC provides a standardized way to authenticate users and access their profile information.

-The OIDC component from Cloud SSO simplifies this process with a user-friendly API, making it easy to enable SSO authentication in web applications.
-The OIDC component abstracts much of the complexity involved in implementing OIDC, allowing developers to focus on building features rather than dealing with the intricacies of authentication protocols.
+The OIDCWeb and OIDCDesktop components from Cloud SSO simplifies this process with a user-friendly API, making it easy to enable SSO authentication in applications.
+The OIDCWeb component abstracts much of the complexity involved in implementing OIDC, allowing developers to focus on building features rather than dealing with the intricacies of authentication protocols.
+The OIDCDesktop trivializes the process for desktop applications by creating an embedded web server internally, removing the need for the application to handle that on its own.

 Contents